CryschelleTateTennyson/CryschelleTateTennyson.GitHub.io/index.md

 In this project, I analyzed data on patients from a hospital to determine if they are following the best practices.
 The main focuses were:

 - Are procedures being done fairly?
-- Which medications are the most used?
+- Which medications are the most commonly used?
 - What are the biggest success stories?

 ---